Understanding Postpartum PTSD

 Overall, women with full-blown postpartum PTSD will feel as though they are in a constant state of distress, which activates the brain’s “fight or flight” mode.
 This causes all of the above physical, mental, emotional and behavioral symptoms.

 Postpartum PTSD symptoms should be temporary and they are highly treatable.
 However, if a diagnosis isn’t reached and treatment is not sought, postpartum PTSD can have devastating long-term effects on mental and personal health.
-The worst-hit areas are daily life functions and the maintaining of personal relationships.
+The worst-hit areas are daily life functions and the maintenance of personal relationships.

 Postpartum PTSD Treatment